-Islands or, for bonds issued after October 16, 2004, the Government of American Samoa, (10) local cultural arts district bonds, (11) Wisconsin professional football stadium bonds, (12) Wisconsin Aerospace Authority bonds, (13) bonds issued on or after October 27, 2007, by the Wisconsin Health and Education Facilities Authority to fund acquisition of information technology hardware or software, (14) certain conduit revenue bonds issued by a commission created under sec.
-66.0304, Wis.
+- (11) Wisconsin professional football stadium bonds. - (12) Wisconsin Aerospace Authority bonds, - (13) bonds issued on or after October 27, 2007, by the Wisconsin Health and Education Facilities Authority to fund acquisition of information technology hardware or software, - (14) certain conduit revenue bonds issued by a commission created under sec.
+66.0304,Wis.
 Stats.
-(Note At the time this booklet went to print (November 15, 2016), there were no conduit revenue bonds issued where the interest income is exempt from Wisconsin tax.
-A listing of the conduit revenue bonds issued and the taxexempt status is available on the department's website at revenue.wi.gov/faqs/pcs/conduit.html), (15) Wisconsin Housing and Economic Development Authority bonds or notes if the bonds or notes are issued to provide loans to a public affairs network under sec.
+A listing of the conduit revenue bonds issued and the tax-exempt status is available on the department's website at revenue.wi.gov/faqs/pcs/conduit.html). - (15) Wisconsin Housing and Economic Development Authority bonds or notes if the bonds or notes are issued to provide loans to a public affairs network under sec.
 234.75, Wis.
-Stats., (16) the Wisconsin Health and Educational Facilities Authority if the bonds or notes are issued for the benefit of a person who is eligible to receive the proceeds of bonds or notes from another entity for the same purpose for which the bonds or notes are issued under sec.
+Stats., - (16) the Wisconsin Health and Educational Facilities Authority if the bonds or notes are issued for the benefit of a person who is eligible to receive the proceeds of bonds or notes from another entity for the same purpose for which the bonds or notes are issued under sec.
 231.03(6), Wis.
-Stats., and the interest income received from the other bonds or notes is exempt from Wisconsin taxation, and (17) a sponsoring municipality borrowing to assist a local exposition district created under subch.
+Stats., and the interest income received from the other bonds or notes is exempt from Wisconsin taxation - (17) a sponsoring municipality borrowing to assist a local exposition district created under subch.
 II of ch.
-229.

-• United States government interest and dividends Did you include U.S. government interest in your federal income?
+229, and - (18) WHEDA bonds issued under sec.
+234.65, Wis.
+Stats., to fund an economic development loan to finance construction, renovation, or development of property that would be exempt under sec.
+70.11(36), Wis.
+Stats. - United States government interest and dividends Did you include U.S. government interest in your federal income?
 If so, subtract from your federal income the amount of interest on United States bonds and interest and dividends of certain United States government corporations.
 This income isn't taxable for Wisconsin purposes.